INRIA/scikit-learn-mooc/slides/ml_concepts.md

 One possibility for prediction is to memorize the whole available data.

-Given the problem of predicting income, we can store all known individuals, the census.
+Given the problem of predicting income, we can store all the information from the census.
 Then, given a new individual, we predict the income of its closest match in our database.

 This strategy is known is machine learning as a "nearest neighbor"